furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

     [false {:errors {:username ["Cannot find a profile with given username."]}}]))
 ```
 Here is another function call to the `user` component from `profile` component.
-This is how the `user`s interface looks like:
+This is how the `user`s interface looks:
 ```clojure
 (ns clojure.realworld.user.interface
   (:require [clojure.realworld.user.core :as core]